The4Fantastics/SmaC/README.md

 **SmaC Tool**
 ================
 * Technological framework to facilitate the development of smart contracts.
 SmaC is a textual DSL that supports the coding of smart contracts with Solidity.
 These contracts can be injected to EMF models and then subject to any model-based processing task.
-In relation to some of the challenges of coding smart contracts, SmaC presents a series of advantages detailed below:...
+In relation to some of the challenges of coding smart contracts, SmaC presents a series of advantages detailed below:
    1.SmaC establishes a structural pattern for the coding of a smart contract.
 The specified smart contract is therefore made more readable and understandable by the developer.
    2.It requires defining a gas control when executing the loop actions.
 This avoids infinite loops which may lead to security issues.
    3.Although Solidity allows multiple inheritance, that is, a contract can inherit from several contracts at the same time, SmaC only allows single inheritance, which avoids what is known as the *Diamond Problem*.
 We advocate the use of interfaces to obtain external functionality that is defined outside the smart contract.